Panther tank: Engine

-The first 250 Panthers were powered by a Maybach HL 210 P30 V-12 petrol engine, which delivered 650 metric hp at 3,000 rpm and had three simple air filters.
-Starting in May 1943, Panthers were built using the 700 metric horsepower (690 hp, 515 kW) at 3,000 rpm, 23.1 litre Maybach HL 230 P30 V-12 petrol engine.
-To save aluminium, the light alloy block used in the HL 210 was replaced by a cast iron block.
+The first 250 Panthers were powered by a Maybach HL210 P30 V12 petrol engine, which delivered 650 metric hp at 3,000 rpm and had three simple air filters.
+Starting in May 1943, Panthers were built using the 700 metric horsepower (690 hp, 515 kW) at 3,000 rpm, 23.1 litre HL230 P30 V12 petrol engine.
+To save on aluminium, the light alloy block in the HL210 was replaced with one made of cast iron.
 Two multistage "cyclone" air filters were used to improve dust removal.
-Due to the use of low grade petrol, the engine power output was reduced.
-With a capacity of 730 L of fuel, a fully fuelled Panther's range was 260 km on surfaced roads and 100 km cross country.
+The engine's power output was reduced when low-grade petrol was used.
+With its fuel capacity of 730 L of petrol, a fully fuelled Panther's range was 260 km on surfaced roads and 100 km cross country.

-The HL 230 P30 engine was a very compact tunnel crankcase design, and it kept the space between the cylinder walls to a minimum.
+The HL230 P30 engine was a very compact tunnel crankcase design, and it kept the space between the cylinder walls to a minimum.
 The crankshaft was composed of seven "discs" or main journals, each with an outer race of roller bearings, and a crankshaft pin between each disc.
-To reduce the length of the engine by an inch or so, and reduce unbalanced rocking moment caused by a normal offset-Vee type engine, the two banks of 6 cylinders of the V-12 were not offset – the "big ends" of the connecting rods of each cylinder pair in the "V" where they mated with the crankpin were thus at the same spot with respect to the engine block's length rather than offset; this required a "fork and blade" matched pair of connecting rods for each transversely oriented pair of cylinders.
+To reduce the length of the engine by an inch or so, and reduce unbalanced rocking moment caused by a normal offset-Vee type engine, the two banks of 6 cylinders of the V-12 were not offset: the "big ends" of the connecting rods of each cylinder pair in the "V" where they mated with the crankpin were thus at the same spot with respect to the engine block's length rather than offset.
+This required a "fork and blade" matched pair of connecting rods for each transversely oriented pair of cylinders.
 Usually, "V"-form engines have their transversely paired cylinders' connecting rods' "big ends" simply placed side by side on the crankpin, with their transverse pairs of cylinders offset slightly to allow the connecting rod big ends to attach side by side while still being in the cylinder bore centreline.
 This compact arrangement with the connecting rods was the source of considerable problems initially.
 Blown head gaskets were another problem, which was corrected with improved seals in September 1943.
 Improved bearings were introduced in November 1943.
 An engine governor was also added in November 1943 that reduced the maximum engine speed to 2,500 rpm.
 An eighth crankshaft bearing was added beginning in January 1944 to reduce motor failures.